 456 will cause much of the high-resolution information in the fMOST images to be lost

 457 regardless.
-Thus, we perform a cubic b-spline downsampling of the fMOST data to
+Thus, we perform a cubic B-spline downsampling of the fMOST data to

-458 reduce the resolution of each image to 25 µm isotropic to match the 25 µm AllenCCFv3
+458 reduce the resolution of each image to 25 µm isotropic to match the isotropic 25 µm voxel resolution of the AllenCCFv3

 459 intensity atlas using ants.resample_image(...).
 An important detail to note is that